daniele77/cli/README.md

 ### Visual Studio solution

-Currently, the VS solution compiles the examples only with the BOOST dependency.

-Set the environment variable BOOST.
+Set the environment variables BOOST and/or ASIO.
 Then, open the file `cli/examples/examples.sln`

 ## Compilation of the Doxygen documentation